SenasDev/SenasDev/README.md

 # 💫About Me :
 I am a passionate web developer with a strong focus on building dynamic and responsive web applications.
 Over the past few years, I have dedicated myself to mastering the latest technologies in web development and continuously improving my skills to deliver high-quality solutions.

-🔭 I’m currently working on my portfolio and GitHub profile.
+🔭 I’m currently working on my new app Next Stream.

 🌱 I’m currently learning: